42-44 St John Street

 42 St John St

-In 1897, another chemist and druggist, Thomas Wardle (1852-1932), was doing business on the premises and he was succeeded by his son Thomas Henry Wardle.
+Taking over in 1897 was another chemist and druggist, Thomas Wardle (1852-1932), who was succeeded by his son Thomas Henry Wardle..

 The photograph below taken in the early 1990s show Boot’s with Partner’s next door at 38-40 St John St. Note that to the left of Boot’s, the sign for Ashley’s furnishings can be seen (see text below for 44 St John St).